clementnader/cbtc_configuration_checking/launch_function/README.md

      - track_column: column containing the track of the element,
      - surveyed_kp_column: column containing the kilometer point surveyed by a geometer.

-Projects can have various survey files.
+  <br /> Projects can have various survey files.
 In that case, user have to specify all information for each file separating the various information with a comma ",".

 ---